NixOS/nixpkgs/doc/languages-frameworks/rust.section.md

   variable `buildAndTestSubdir` can be used to build a crate in a Cargo workspace.
 Additional maturin flags can be passed through `maturinBuildFlags`.
+* `cargoInstallHook`: install binaries and static/shared libraries that were built using `cargoBuildHook`.

 ### Examples